 Occupational exposure to ethylbenzene is common in jobs that work with petroleum products, such as oil refining, handling of gasoline and other fuels, asphalt road paving, automotive service technicians, truck drivers, and occupations that use products containing mixed xylenes.

 The primary route of exposure of ethylbenzene to workers is by inhalation.
 Workers may also come into skin contact with ethylbenzene, however compared to the inhalation route where uptake through the lungs is high, its high evaporation rate from the skin results in only minimal amounts of ethylbenzene (< 5%) that pass through the skin into the body.
 Air exposure levels for oil and gas workers are highly variable with reported concentrations ranging from low parts per billion (ppb) to low parts per million (ppm) levels.
-A 2001 survey of U.S. styrene manufacturing workers found the majority of workers were exposed to less than 0.1 ppm ethylbenzene.
-These exposures are orders of magnitude lower than the current lowest occupational exposure limit, 20 ppm.
+A 2021 survey of U.S. styrene manufacturing workers found the daily (8-hour time weighted) average exposures to ethylbenzene did not exceed 0.3 ppm and the upper confidence limit on their exposures did not exceed 0.9 ppm.
+These exposures are a twentieth or more lower than the current lowest occupational exposure limit, 20 ppm.

 General Public Exposure